oz123/awesome-c/README.md

 ## Graphical User Interface ##

-These are specifically widget toolkits, or things meant to be used in a similar way to them.
+Widget toolkits, or things meant to be used in a similar way to them.

 * [GTK+][14] - A cross-platform widget toolkit.
 [LGPL-2.1][15].
 * [IUP][16] - Another cross-platform widget toolkit.
 [MIT][11].